Awaji Island:

 11:30

-Arrive at Farm Studio, a tranquil herb farm run by passionate locals.
-Tour the gardens, hear their story, and blend your own herbal tea with Awaji-grown herbs.
-Enjoy a picnic-style bento lunch
+Visit a peaceful farm run by passionate locals.
+Tour their gardens, learn their story, and blend your own herbal tea with Awaji-grown herbs.
+Lunch is a relaxed picnic-style bento, surrounded by nature.

 13:30